-We determined, at the time of our initial assessment, that the total transaction price of \$191.5 million is comprised of the upfront payment of \$100.0 million, milestone payments of \$20.0 million, estimated development cost-sharing of \$66.3 million, and deferred revenue of \$5.2 million from the KKC Japan License Agreement.
-During the three months ended September 30, 2021, we updated our estimate of variable consideration related to development cost sharing to \$137.2 million.
-We increased our estimate primarily as a result of the removal of constraints on transaction price under ASC 606 as a result of higher probability that certain development projects will be undertaken in the future, as well as, further visibility into total expected costs for these development estimates.
+We determined, at the time of our initial assessment, that the total transaction price of \$191.5 million is comprised of the upfront payment of \$100.0 million, expected milestone payments of \$20.0 million, estimated development cost-sharing of \$66.3 million, and deferred revenue of \$5.2 million from the KKC Japan License Agreement.
+During the three months ended September 30, 2021, we updated our estimate of variable consideration related to development cost sharing to \$280.7 million.
+We increased our estimate primarily as a result of further visibility into total expected costs for these development estimates.
 Any variable consideration related to sales-based royalties and commercial milestones related to licenses of intellectual property will be determined when the sale or usage occurs, and is therefore excluded from the transaction price.
 In addition, we are eligible to receive future development and regulatory milestones upon the achievement of certain criteria; however, these amounts are excluded from variable consideration as the risk of significant revenue reversal will only be resolved depending on future research and development and/or regulatory approval outcomes.
-We re-evaluate the estimated variable consideration included in the transaction price and any related constraints at the end of each reporting period.
+We reevaluate the estimated variable consideration included in the transaction price and any related constraints at the end of each reporting period.